Experience Bagan’s Culture and Beauty

 One of the more notable temples you’ll see from the balloon is Dhammayazika Pagoda with its large golden spire.

-Whether it’s grabbing a snack at the side of the road, taking in the views of the centuries old temples, or walking through the nearby villages to gain a glimpse at daily life, the culture of Bagan is magical.
+Whether it’s grabbing a snack at the side of the road, taking in the views of the centuries old temples, or walking through the nearby villages to gain a glimpse at daily life, there are so many unique things to do in Bagan.